 Note: Please refer to the Passport to Whole Health, Chapter 15 on Dietary Supplements for more information about how to determine whether or not a specific supplement is appropriate for a given individual.
 Supplements are not regulated with the same degree of oversight as medications, and it is important that clinicians keep this in mind.
 Products vary greatly in terms of accuracy of labeling, presence of adulterants, and the legitimacy of claims made by the manufacturer.

 Magnesium.
 Magnesium is an essential element that is often deficient in the standard American diet.
 Supplementation is well tolerated as long as renal function is normal and excessive accumulation does not occur.
 Magnesium has multiple physiological effects including sedative, anticonvulsant, antihypertensive and muscle-relaxant properties.
-Magnesium also may enhance the production of melatonin by the pineal gland.[79]
+Magnesium also may enhance the production of melatonin by the pineal gland.[73]
 Magnesium supplements are available in multiple formulations that differ mainly in terms of their likelihood of causing loose stools.
 Amino acid chelates of magnesium (chelated magnesium) are less likely to cause diarrhea.
 A typical dose is 300 milligrams two times daily.
+More recently, a systematic review and meta-analysis by Mah and Pitre (2021) assessed the effectiveness of oral magnesium supplementation for insomnia in older adults.
+The review found that magnesium supplementation significantly reduced sleep onset latency by 17.36 minutes compared to placebo.
+The recommended type of magnesium in this study was magnesium oxide, with dosages of less than 1 gram given up to three times a day.[119]

 Precautions: The first toxic side effect of magnesium is diarrhea.
 If this occurs, reduce the dose.

-Vitamin B12.
-Vitamin B12 is a cofactor in synthesis of multiple neurotransmitters, including dopamine, serotonin and melatonin.
-B12 deficiency can result in depression and other neuropsychiatric disturbances.
-B12 supplementation has been reported to improve insomnia in a variety of settings.[79]
 B12 deficiency can be diagnosed through direct measurement of serum levels.
 In the face of low normal serum levels, an elevated methylmalonic acid (MMA) level suggests biochemical insufficiency and can be used as a more sensitive test.
 Supplementation can be accomplished through oral or sublingual methylcobalamin tablets dosed at 1 milligram daily, although in severe deficiency a period of parenteral therapy with cyanocobalamin may be appropriate.

 Precautions: B12 is adequately excreted in the urine and rarely causes side effects except in renal failure.

 L-Tryptophan.
 L-Tryptophan is an essential amino acid found in foods rich in protein including eggs, dairy, chicken, fish, tofu, soy, and nuts.
 Some studies have shown that taking L-tryptophan as a supplement may lead to increased sleepiness and decreased sleep latency.
-The typical dose to assist with sleep is 1 gram taken 20 minutes before bedtime.
-[80]
+The typical dose to assist with sleep is 1 gram taken 20 minutes before bedtime.[74]
+A systematic review and meta-analysis by Sutanto et al. (2022) assessed the impact of tryptophan supplementation on sleep quality.
+The study found that L-tryptophan supplementation can significantly shorten wake after sleep onset (WASO) by 81.03 minutes per gram of tryptophan.
+The review highlighted that a daily dose of ≥1 gram of L-tryptophan was more effective in reducing WASO compared to doses <1 gram.[121]

 Precautions: In 1989 a batch of contaminated L-Tryptophan caused eosinophilia myalgia syndrome.
 Since then, that has not been a concern with this supplement.
 The most common side effects include GI symptoms such as gas, reflux, nausea, and vomiting, as well as headaches or dizziness.
 There is also a potential risk for serotonin syndrome as L-Tryptophan increases serotonin levels in the brain.
 Consider using with caution when taking other medicines that increase serotonin levels.[74]